 Key Matchweek 13 fixtures:

-Tag(s): Home News 2019 Archive July Womens Darby FC DeRo United FC Durham United FA FC London Hamilton United Elite Oakville Blue Devils Vaughan Azzurri Woodbridge Strikers Alliance United FC FC Oshawa OSU Force
+Tag(s): Home News 2019 Archive July Womens Darby FC DeRo United FC Pickering FC FC London Hamilton United Oakville Blue Devils Vaughan Azzurri Woodbridge Strikers Alliance United FC FC Oshawa OSU Force